 Imports for the 12 months ending March 2002 amounted to 8504 tonnes valued at R 8.9 million.
 And for the 5 months period, April to August 2002 imports amounted to 13173 tonnes.
-Subsequent to the POI over the period of 4 months from September 2002 to December 2002, a further 6500 tonnes were imported.
+Subsequent to the POI for the period of 4 months from September 2002 to December 2002, a further 6500 tonnes were imported.

 The above indicates a significant rate of increase of dumped imports into the SACU market, indicating the likelihood of substantially increased importation.

-5.5.2 Disposable capacity of the exporter
+5.4.2 Freely disposable capacity